salilvnair/vdemy/README.md

 ~Vdemy is the offline video player specially designed to get a udemy look alike feel.~

-Vdemy now supports both offline and online(Udemy) support.
+Vdemy now supports the offline and the online version of Udemy.

 ## Changelog